Nothing but the Truth

 Since the dawn of time people have tried to exploit others by presenting their ideas as ‘truths’ and then castigating, outlawing and/or violently persecuting those who refuse to abide by their truths.
 By instilling fear about the consequences of not accepting and adopting their ‘truth’ they successfully manipulate others to suit their own ends.

 Religious fanaticism is a good example – but by no means the only example - of what I mean.
-I came across this little gem of a story embedded in a message from Neil Asher the other day:
+I came across this little gem of a story embedded in a message from Neil Asher the

 The founder of the Sikh religion was a great teacher named Guru Nanakh.
 He was a man with a spiritual quest who dedicated his life to the study of the religions of the world.
 At one point he journeyed to Mecca to study Mohammed's teachings.
 He went to the Kaaba, which is a cubical building in the center of the big square in Mecca, and on the eastern wall of the Kaaba is the sacred stone, a meteorite set into the wall.